 Productivity systems help you clear the path, but they don’t help you choose the destination.
 They assume that the tasks you’ve entered are worth doing.
 They optimize for speed, not significance.

-You can have the cleanest task management system in the world, but if your tasks don’t ladder up to outcomes you actually care about, you’re just rearranging deck chairs.
+You can have the cleanest task management system in the world, but if your tasks don’t ladder up to career outcomes you actually care about, you’re just rearranging deck chairs.
 Efficiently.

 The Direction Problem